 - It is possible that the students may not get the water level exactly up to a mark on the transparent cylinder.
-If the water level is below a certain mark, for say 20 marbles and goes above this mark for 21 marbles, then in such case, the number of marbles making up the difference in volume may be taken as 20 or 21 depending on if the 21st marble is submerged more or less than half and closeness of water level to the mark - Moreover, the topmost marbles must be submerged while measuring volume.
-If there are air spaces between the top marbles, these must be filled with water (or some marbles may be removed) till such spaces are no more observed. - The students may be given a hint to first obtain the volume for "n" marbles in this task and then the average volume of one marble.
+If the water level is below a certain mark, for say 20 marbles and goes above this mark for 21 marbles, then in such case, the number of marbles making up the difference in volume may be taken as 20 or 21 depending on if the 21st marble is submerged more or less than half and closeness of water level to the mark. - Moreover, the topmost marbles must be submerged while measuring volume.
+If there are air spaces between the top marbles, some marbles may be removed till such spaces are no more observed.
+Altenatively, the task may be repeated with a larger starting volume of water. - The students may be given a hint to first obtain the volume for "n" marbles in this task and then the average volume of one marble.
 Note that all the marbles are nearly equal in volume, but not exactly equal.
-This is why it makes sense to take an average to find volume of one marble. - When we performed this task, the result we obtained for the set of marbles that we had was about 50 mL for 25 marbles, which meant that the average volume of one marble was about 2 mL.
+This is why it makes sense to talk og an average volume and take it as an estimate of the volume of one marble. - When we performed this task, the result we obtained for the set of marbles that we had was about 50 mL for 25 marbles, which meant that the average volume of one marble was about 2 mL.

-Figure 2: (Left) A measuring cylinder and (right) A measuring cylinder with water and marbles
+Figure T1: (Left) A measuring cylinder and (right) A measuring cylinder with water and marbles